SaurabhGoyal/saurabhgoyal.github.io/_posts/2017-07-29-scheduling-with-amqp.markdown

 AMQP Solution-
 ---
 What AMQP provides is a basic contract that ensures certain way of interaction among publishers and consumers.
 Another main part of solution is a common ground/a service/a server/a middleman that takes all the messages from publishers and manages them and let consumers consume them as and when they are available.
-This middleman is called ```Broker```.
+This middleman is called ```Message Broker``` as mentioned earlier.
 This may sound simple but, the whole benefit of message reliability, interoperability between all kinds of resources because of common standard, scalability in terms of messages, publishers and consumers and the dependency removal between publishers and consumers is all that AMQP brings to the plate.

 ![AMQP Model-1]({{ site.url }}/assets/images/The-amqp-model-for-wikipedia.svg)
 *<sub><sup>https://commons.wikimedia.org/wiki/File:The-amqp-model-for-wikipedia.svg</sup></sub>*